spessasus/SpessaSynth/README.md

 ## Installation
 **Requires a server (for now)**
 1. Put your files on the server
+2. Change the path to your .sf2 files in `midi.js` (line 26)
+3. Get some soundfonts.
-2. Navigate to `index.html`
+4. Navigate to `index.html`
-3. Enjoy.
+5. Enjoy.